techthumb1/Credit-Card-Feature-Analyzer/README.md

 # Credit-Card-Feature-Analyzer
-Flask application for feature analysis involving fraud detection, loan approval rate, and personal recommendations.
+Flask application for feature analysis involving fraud detection and a recommender system for fraud protection services.

 ## Table of Contents
 - [Installation](#installation)